By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 A valid

-is a positive integer that identifies an existingresume
+RESUME_INDEXis a positive integer that identifies an existingresume. -

 The exported

-file will be located in the same folder as the application.jar
+.pdffile will be located in the same folder as the application.jarfile.

 It is optional to specify a FILE_NAME for the .pdf file.